Title: | Refitting and Spatial Analysis in Archaeology |

 with V the number of vertices in the unit and W the sum of the edge weights within the unit.

-function (an error message is displayed if the vertice attribute "layer" contains less than two layers, and if the graph does not have an edge attribute "weight").
+function (an error message is displayed if the vertice attribute "layer" contains less than two spatial units, and if the graph does not have an edge attribute "weight").

-However, this function can also be used for a graph with more than two layers.
-In this case, a subgraph is generated for each pair of layers (using the frag.get.layers.pair
+However, this function can also be used for a graph with more than two spatial units.
+In this case, a subgraph is generated for each pair of spatial units (using the frag.get.layers.pair

 function), the frag.edges.weighting